hannorein/rebound/README.rst

 If you look at the examples in the `examples/` directory, you see one `.c` file and one `Makefile`.
 All the REBOUND code itself is in the `src/` directory.
 This setup keeps the directory in which you're working in nice and clean.
 To compile one of the examples, go to the directory and type `make`.
 Then the following events happen

 * The `Makefile` sets up various environment variables.
 These determine settings like the compiler optimization flags and which libraries are included (see below).
-* It then creates a symbolic link in the `src/` directory to the `.c` file in the current directory you're in.
-* Next, it calls the `Makefile` in the `src/` directory and compiles the entire code.
-Note that it compiles everything everytime you execute the script.
+* Next, it calls the `Makefile` in the `src/` directory and compiles the entire REBOUND code into a shared library.
+* It then creates a symbolic link from the current directory to the location of the share library in the src directory.
-* Finally it copies the binary executable file into the current directory.
-It's named `rebound`.
+* Finally it compiles your code, the `problem.c` file, into an executable file.

 You can execute that file with `./rebound`.
+Only then, at runtie, it loads the shared library.
 If something goes wrong during the compilation of the examples, it is most likely the visualization module.
 You can turn it off by deleting the line which contains `OPENGL` in the `Makefile`.
 Of course, you will not see the visualization in real time anymore.
 See below on how to install GLUT and fix this issue.

+Note that you'll have to type `make clean` whenever you change one of the environment variables, such as `OPT` or `OPENGL`.

 If you want to start working on your own problem, simply copy one of the example directories.
 Then modify the `.c` file and the `Makefile` according to your specific application.